opencaching/opencaching-pl/docs/DbUpdate.md

 - **rollback** - Reverts an update back that was run.
     This is only available if the update has a `rollback()` method.
 - **try rollback** - Runs the rollback method of an update that did not run yet or was rolled back.
-This is only available if the update has a `rollback()` method.
 - **rename** - Renames an update.
 It is safe to change the update's number, as long as it is safe to run the updates in the resulting order (see "Merging DB updates" below).
 - **delete** - Deletes an update.
-This is not available for updates that have been merged to Git master, or if the update was run and has a `rollback()` method.
+This is not available for updates that have been merged to Git master, or have been run and have a `rollback()` method.
     In the latter case, do a *rollback* first.

 Generally, you should do ALL this update maintenance on the *Admin.DbUpdate* page,